-Manafort faces sentencing in Washington in Mueller special counsel case
+Paul Manafort is sentenced to a total of 7 1 / 2 years in prison for conspiracy and fraud

 Kilimnik has denied having connections to Russian intelligence and is believed to be in Russia.
 He was indicted with Manafort on charges of conspiring to tamper with witnesses in Manafort’s D.C. case but is unlikely to be brought to court because Russia does not extradite its citizens.

-Manafort’s attorneys have said in court filings, and repeated after his Virginia sentencing, that he was never accused of collusion or any Russia-related crimes.
+Judge T.S.
+Ellis III in the Eastern District of Virginia last week appeared moved by Manafort’s claims, sparking a public backlash by going far below guidelines that recommended a sentence of about two decades in prison.

+“I think it’s excessive,” he said of those guidelines.
+“He’s lived an otherwise blameless life.”

-The second sentencing will mark a milestone in Manafort’s legal saga, which began in October 2017 when he and his longtime employee and campaign deputy Rick Gates became the first defendants publicly charged in Mueller’s probe .
+The second sentencing will cap a legal saga which began in October 2017 when he and his longtime employee and campaign deputy Rick Gates became the first defendants publicly charged in Mueller’s probe .
 Gates later pleaded guilty to conspiracy and lying to the FBI.
 He agreed to cooperate with the investigation and has yet to be sentenced.

 Manafort faced two federal trials because he exercised his option to keep the tax and bank fraud charges in the state where he lived.

 At trial in Virginia in August, a jury found him guilty on eight counts and deadlocked on 10 others.

-[Manafort will cooperate with Mueller as part of guilty plea, prosecutor says]

-On Sept.
-14, on the eve of jury selection for his trial in Washington, Manafort pleaded guilty and agreed to cooperate with the Mueller team.
+But Manafort admitted guilt on all charges in his D.C. plea.

 Read more: